Achilles Tendonitis Riverside

 Retrocalcaneal Exostosis (Haglunds Deformity)

 Achilles tendonitis will often result with mechanical overload of the tendon.
 This is usually associated with overuse of the tendon and a tight Achilles tendon.
 The tendon usually becomes swollen and painful.
-The pain is usually localized to the back of the tendon just above its attachment to the heel bone.
+The pain is usually localized to the back of the tendon, just above its attachment to the heel bone.

-What is an Achilles Suture Bridge?
+What Is an Achilles Suture Bridge?

-If this persists chronic changes within the tendon develop causing, thickness and swelling of the tendon, which can cause secondary changes such as calcium deposits in the tendon or on the heel bone, weakness, pain and even rupture.
+If this persists, chronic changes within the tendon develop, causing thickness and swelling of the tendon, which can cause secondary changes.
+These include calcium deposits in the tendon or on the heel bone, weakness, pain and even rupture.
 When conservative treatment fails, surgery is required to correct these changes.

 This is an open procedure to remove bone at the heel (pump bump) and inflamed and degenerated tendon.
 The Achilles Suture Bridge is specifically a procedure to address this problem.

 For more information about Achilles tendonitis, Riverside, Reseda, Artesia, or Rancho Cucamonga patients can call or contact us today!
 During your consultation, we will discuss the best treatment options for you, along with cost and recovery.